-Keen to learn more about topics such as tractor and machinery operation, grass and forage crop husbandry, cattle, sheep, pigs and livestock nutrition, health and welfare?
+Keen to learn more about topics such as tractor and machinery operation, grass and forage crop husbandry, cattle, sheep, pig and livestock nutrition, health and welfare?
 Interested in developing your skills to work safely and effectively on a farm?
-Then this course is for you.
+If yes, then this course is for you.

-You will be involved in a range of practical and theoretical learning activities as well as completing a minimum of six weeks of work experience.
+You will be involved in a range of practical and theoretical learning activities as well as completing a minimum of six weeks’ work experience.

 There will be a written exam at the end of the course.

 You will be required to supply your own:

 If you do well in your studies, it may be possible to progress to a Level 3 Technical Diploma in Agriculture or a related subject.
 However, you must have a minimum of a Merit grade to progress.

 Derby College offers a range of one-day, weekend and evening courses relating to Agriculture, as well as a wide range of other land-based topics - please see the Derby College Part-time Prospectus for a full list and details.